RevenueCat/react-native-purchases/AMAZON-INSTRUCTIONS.md

 Adds initial Amazon store support.
-This won't work right away as it requires special RevenueCat setup that's not available for all customers.

 In order to use please point to this tag in your `package.json` like this:

 ```
     "react-native-purchases": "RevenueCat/react-native-purchases#amazon"